Small Bowel Resection

 There are three objectives of a small bowel resection: the operation will remove any damaged or diseased bowel, join the ends of healthy bowel together, and finally prevent the problem from re-occurring.
 By removing the cause of your small bowel problem, the operation should effectively treat all your symptoms, ending any pain and vomiting or hernia swelling.
 You would have a general anesthetic and be completely asleep for the operation.

 Schedule a Consultation

-You can trust your Small Bowel Resection to the skilled, board-certified surgeons at Alabama Surgical Associates (ASA) in Huntsville, AL. For more information about your small bowel resection, please click here to contact our office or call us at (256)-880-1977.
+You can trust your Small Bowel Resection to the skilled, board-certified surgeon at Alabama Surgical Associates (ASA) in Huntsville, AL. For more information about your small bowel resection, please click here to contact our office or call us at (256)-880-1977.